 For details on applying or reapplying to this program, please refer to the Admissions page.

-To graduate from this program, students must successfully complete all five Health Care Aide courses and achieve an overall program grade point average of 2.7.
+To graduate from this program, students must successfully complete all Health Care Aide courses and achieve an overall program grade point average of 2.7 or higher.

 For more information…

 For more information, please Contact Us…

 - Quizzes 0